rhoadley.net music research courses software blogs

 • Contrive and document a short demonstration of the device.

-• Document the process with plans, photos and, yes, videos of it and of it working!
+• Document the process with plans, photos and, yes, videos of it and of it working, and include this documentation in your logbooks.

 • Media files